Batten Twins: Post-retirement

 While his brother left for Cleveland, Bart continued to be involved in the local independent circuit.
 He was the color commentator for the Bluefield, West Virginia-based All Pro Wrestling and hosted Network West Virginia's Monday night show Mountain State Wrestling TV.
 On July 5, 2014, Bart Batten appeared with fellow Smokey Mountain Wrestling alumni Bobby Blaze, Jim Cornette and Mick Foley for Bluegrass Championship Wrestling's "Rumble on the River" show in Ashland, Kentucky.

 Brad Batten left West Virginia after retiring from pro wrestling.
 He later settled in Crestline, Ohio where he lived with his wife for several years.
 Batten died at the Ohio State University Medical Center on November 18, 2014, after suffering a sudden heart attack near his home.
 The news was announced by the World Wrestling Council on its official Facebook page.

 On January 21, 2015, Bart Batten was a guest on the World Domination with Terry Garvin Simms podcast with retired wrestler Terry Simms.
 He discussed his reaction to Brad's death and revealed that both of them had become born again Christians after they had split up.
 It was not until Bart Batten called up his brother that he discovered they had unknowingly done so on exactly the same day.
 Bart talked about training with the Poffo family in ICW and their NWA career during the 1980s wrestling boom.
 He was also very critical of the modern wrestling industry and blamed Vince McMahon for "destroying the [NWA] territories".
 Both Garvin and Downtown Bruno have maintained that the Battens would have been major stars had they been given the opportunity by the bigger territories.

+Bart married his current wife, Tama, on March 20, 2015, and has retired with her to Stambaugh, Kentucky.
+He wrestled his final match on November 3, 2018, at the Good Samaritan Church Community Center in Huntington, West Virginia, with local independent company Big Time Wrestling.